cc32d9/eosio_light_api/README.md

 requests.
 All communication is compliant with [JSON-RPC version 2.0](https://www.jsonrpc.org/specification).

+The client is expected to close the websoclet connection after it finishes using it.
+The server sends periodic websocket ping requests and terminates the connection if the client fails to respond.

 Bulk methods `get_accounts_from_keys` and `get_balances` require a parameter `reqid`.
 The requests return immediately, and the API starts sending RPC notifications.
 Each notification has the following fields: